Skip to content

 Learn about Alzheimer's disease and dementia

 Although many people use the terms interchangeably, Alzheimer's disease and dementia have different meanings.
-Dementia is an umbrella term used to describe symptoms that affect a person's ability to perform everyday activities on their own.
+Dementia is an umbrella term used to describe cognitive decline that affects a person's ability to perform everyday activities on their own.

 Alzheimer's disease is the most common type of dementia.
 As a degenerative brain disease, Alzheimer's disease affects memory and behavior.
 It is a progressive disease, meaning its symptoms worsen over time.